 Can I bring my children?

 Yes!
 Families are invited to worship together as children are welcome to stay in worship.
 Rocking chairs for those with small children are located near the tech booth.
-When our covid safety and reopening plan allow us to, nursery care is available for children age 5 and younger.
+Childcare is available for children age 5 and younger.